web-fragments/web-fragments/docs/src/pages/documentation/gateway.md

 layout: "~/layouts/MarkdownLayout.astro"
 ---

-_Last updated_: December 8, 2024
+_Last updated_: March 13, 2025

 ## What is the Fragments Gateway

-The fragments gateway is responsible for the registration of fragments in the application, and for matching the requests intercepted by the middleware, using the `urlpathname` with a fragment, using a regular expression pattern as defined in the `routePatterns` property.
+The fragments gateway is how all fragments and the application containing them can live on a single origin, preventing headaches and performance issues with cross-origin requests.

+The gateway routes all requests from the browser to the right destination — either the existing application, fragment endpoints, or both.

+The Fragment Gateway is implemented as a lightweight middleware, that is compatible with both Node.js and Web based request/response APIs.

 ## Gateway usage

-To register fragments, the gateway must be imported to the server application, and instantiated, with the corresponding `fragment` configuration.
+Before a gateway can be installed as a middleware, it needs to be configured.

 ```javascript
 const gateway = new FragmentGateway(config: FragmentGatewayConfig);